ysoo/ysoo.github.io/content/posts/sentiment-analysis/part1/index.md

 }
 ```

+Examples of some embeddings

 - Word2Vec
 - GloVe

 #### What are Attention Mechanisms?

 Recurrence is expensive.
 To solve it, we only take into consideration what is deserving of our attention.

-1. Identify which parts to attend to
-2. Extract the features with high attention
+The goal of attention mechanisms are to identify which parts within the input to attend to and extract the features with high attention.

-Goal: Identify and attend to most important features in input

 1. Encode position information
 2. Extract query, key, value for search
 3. Compute attention weighting
    - Take the query and key vectors, and compute pairwise similarity (using cosine similarity)
-4. Extract features with high attention
+4. Extract features with high attention \*

-   ( Andrej Kaparthy makemore )
+^\*Andrej Kaparthy's lecture series on creating makemore has been helpful to me in understanding this^

 ![alt text](attention-mechanism.png#center)

-CoVe (Context Vectors)
+**CoVe (Context Vectors)**

 - Originally trained for machine translating tasks
 - Contextualizled word embeddings that are pre-trained on machine translation

-ElMo (Embeddings from Language Models)
+**ElMo (Embeddings from Language Models)**

 - Contextualized Word Embeddings
 - bidirectional LSTM Network to create word embeddings
 - Transfer Learning

-ULMFiT
+**ULMFiT (Universal Language Model Fine-tuning)**

+- Transfer Learning

 #### What are Transformers

-Recurrent neural network that is built on attention.
-It is essentially, multiple attention mechanisms that are put together
+Recurrent neural network that are built on attention.
+It is essentially, multiple attention mechanisms that are put together.

-BERT
-BERT is a transformer-based model pre-trained on large corpora and then fine-tuned for specific tasks like sentiment analysis.
-It uses a bidirectional approach to understand context, significantly improving sentiment classification.

-GPT
+**BERT**

+- Transformer-based model pre-trained on large corpora
+- Uses a bidirectional approach to understand context

+**GPT**

+- Transformer-based model
+- Autoregressive model -> meaning it generates text by predicting the next word (or token) based on the previous context. (in comparison to BERT which is a bidirectional model)

 #### What is few-shot and zero-shot learning?

+Essentially, the ability for pre trained models are used for different purposes and instead of training those models for the purposes that we intend for them to do, we are not giving them any task specific information.